Ian Kershaw: Hitler biography

 And on its appearance in 1973 I immediately devoured Joachim Fest’s new biography, admiring as all did its stylistic brilliance.

 ‘HITLER: LEGEND, MYTH & REALITY’ BY WERNER MASER.
 Another recognized biography of Adolf Hitler from the 1970s.
-Kershaw frequently addresses Maser’s work, yet rather as an example of usage of unreliable sources.
-Kershaw strongly examines a myth about the Jewish grandfather of Hitler, falsified testimonies of Patrick Hitler, Adolf’s nephew.
+Kershaw frequently addresses Maser’s work, yet rather as an example of the usage of unreliable sources.
+Kershaw strongly examines a myth about the Jewish grandfather Hitler, and falsified testimonies of Patrick Hitler, Adolf’s nephew.
 Maser’s book does not stand against critical analysis and should be treated with a pinch of salt.

 Since the various forms of the name had evidently been for decades interchangeable, it is unclear why Maser, Hitler, 31, can be so adamant that Nepomuk (who himself had used more than one form) insisted at the legitimation upon ‘Hitler’ rather than ‘Hiedler’ as being closer to his own name of ‘Hüttler’.